marionstriz/payment-gateway-challenge-dotnet/README.md

 ### Bank Client Abstraction

-`IBankClient` accepts `PaymentInfo` and returns `AuthorizationInfo`.
+Bank clients implement the interface `IAuthorizer`, which accepts `PaymentRequest` and returns `PaymentAuthorizationResult`.

 These objects do not directly map to bank-specific request/response formats, as banks may vary in field requirements (e.g., expiry date, currency format).
-Each bank client handles its own mapping.
+Each bank client handles its own model mapping.

 ### Versioning